-I am going to say at the start of this that I often find Lindsey Kelk books to be a bit like Marmite – I either love them ( The Single Girls To Do List) or loathe them ( basically any of the I Heart Books after I Heart New York), but I really like Lindsey Kelk – I follow her on social media and I love how warm and bubbly she comes across and how she shows ‘real life’ , so as I like Lindsey whenever she brings out a new book I can’t help but want to read it.
+I am going to say at the start of this that I often find Lindsey Kelk books to be a bit like Marmite – I either love them ( The Single Girls To Do List) or find them to be a bit ‘blah’ ( About A Girl springs to mind), but I really like Lindsey Kelk – I follow her on social media and I love how warm and bubbly she comes across and how she shows ‘real life’ , so as I like Lindsey whenever she brings out a new book I can’t help but want to read it.

 So, this is the latest offering, “One In A Million”, to sum it up in a nutshell we have Annie, the digital content creator extraordinaire who makes a bet that she can get anyone 20,000 followers on Instagram.
 Of course, the person that gets picked for the bet is long haired, social media adverse historian, Dr Sam.
 So far, so ‘She’s All That’, The first thing that I was thankful for is that Annie is honest with Sam and tells him about the bet so that it wasn’t some kind of big secret reveal which ruins everything at the end.
 Even though Sam is against social media, his long-term girlfriend has recently broken up with him as she thinks he is boring, so in a quid pro quo situation, Sam lets Annie set up his instagram account ‘The Hip Historian’ and Annie will help Sam get his girlfriend back with her own version of ‘Boyfriend Bootcamp’.